bitaculous/middleman-wundertuete/README.md

 MIT License

-Middleman-actionpack is released under the MIT license.
+“middleman-actionpack” is released under the MIT license.

-See `COPYING`.
+See “COPYING”.